-On the other hand, farm automation systems have emerged as a fitting solution to perform mundane tasks, especially when faced with a shortage of labour.
-Autonomous tractors, robotic harvesters, greenhouse automation, automatic irrigation systems, seeding robots, and animal automation systems are only some examples of these technologies that are ensuring efficiency in crop or livestock production cycles.
+On the other hand, farm automation systems have emerged as a fitting solution to perform mundane tasks, especially when faced with a shortage of labor.
+Autonomous tractors, robotic harvesters, greenhouse automation, automatic irrigation systems, seeding robots, and animal automation systems are only some examples of these smart farming technologies that are ensuring efficiency in crop or livestock production cycles.
 These smart farming equipment reduce production costs and resource consumption by automating processes, starting from accurate planting and watering to crop protection and harvesting.

 Advantages of IoT in Agriculture

 - Automating processes using smart devices reduces the need for human labor and increases productivity.

 - Wearable devices provide the exact location and the current health of livestock.

 - In greenhouses, sensors track changes in parameters and automatically adjust the equipment to provide the most appropriate condition.

 - The availability of instant information on environmental and soil conditions helps in optimizing crop production.